COVID-19 Vaccine FAQ

 Vaccine Testing and Side Effects

-According to the CDC, people are considered fully vaccinated for COVID-19 two weeks after they receive the second dose of the Pfizer, Moderna or Novavax vaccine or the single dose of the J&J/Janssen vaccine.
+According to the CDC, people are considered fully vaccinated for COVID-19 two weeks after they receive their most recent dose of the updated Moderna and Pfizer vaccine.

 Provider Questions